Skip Navigation

 Spiritual Care

-Our full-time chaplain, who has professional training in the Bible and ministry, embodies SCS's commitment to spiritual care of students and staff.
-The chaplain provides leadership for all aspects of spiritual life on campus–the Bible curriculum, chapel, advisory program, Thursday Night Live, and staff devotions.
-The chaplain is available to meet with students or staff for individual counseling and support.
+Our discipleship and spiritual life coordinators, who have professional training in the Bible and ministry, embody SCS's commitment to spiritual care of students and staff.
+They provide leadership for all aspects of spiritual life on campus–the Bible curriculum, chapel, advisory program, Thursday Night Live, and staff devotions.
+The spiritual life coordinators are available to meet with students or staff for individual counseling and support.

 Faculty and Staff